hyphz/hyphz.github.io/data/texts.md

 Slide an ally 3 squares.
 @@DistantDefender
 When an enemy grants you an Opportunity, you may choose to Slow them until the end of their next turn instead of dealing damage.
+You may take advantage of Opportunities within 8 squares of you, even if your longest ranged power has a shorter range than that.
 @@CraftyController
-Once per combat, when an enemy succeeds on a Saving Throw.
-You may make them reroll.
+Once per combat, when an enemy succeeds on a Saving Throw, you may make them reroll.
 If they succeed again, you may slide them 2 squares.
 @@FastArcher
 Double your base damage when ranged attacking enemies with the Mob trait.
 When you